Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - aghast: suddenly filled with strong feelings of shock and worry.
 - dejected: unhappy, disappointed, or without hope.
 - groggy: weak and unable to think clearly or walk correctly, usually because of tiredness or illness.
-- **contemplating**: to spend time considering a possible future action, or to consider one particular thing for a long time in a serious and quiet way.
 - disparage: to criticize someone/something in a way that shows you don't respect/value him, her, or it.
 - subsume: to include something/someone as part of a larger group.